-Highlights include gold painted cornices, with imposing hand crafted gothic doorways, this elegant room also has large south facing windows providing a wonderful light airy feel and panoramic views over the terrace to water meadows and the sea beyond.
+Highlights include gold painted cornices, with imposing gothic doorways.
+This elegant room also has large south facing windows providing a wonderful light airy feel and panoramic views over the terrace, to water meadows and the sea beyond.

 Spectacular vistas for drinks

-Leading from the Atherley Chamber, this large terrace provides stunning views the historic Town centre, the Castle and beyond.
+Leading from the Atherley Chamber, this large terrace provides stunning views the historic Town center, the castle and beyond.

 It is ideal for reception drinks and photographs with your guests.

 Canapés can be served as your guests mingle and greet the newly wed couple.